litmuschaos/v1-litmus-docs/docs/ec2-terminate-by-id.md

   </tr>
   <tr>
     <td> EC2_INSTANCE_ID </td>
     <td> Instance ID of the target ec2 instance.
-Multiple IDs can also be provided as a comma(,) seperated values</td>
+Multiple IDs can also be provided as a comma(,) separated values</td>
     <td> Optional </td>
     <td> Multiple IDs can be provided as `id1,id2` </td>
   </tr>